 How to run a Python script

-Illustration of a person eating noodles while watching a computer screen that displays a "LOADING" animation.
-Illustration of a person eating noodles while watching a computer screen that displays a "LOADING" animation.
+Illustration of a person eating noodles while watching a loading screen on an old-fashioned computer with a smiling face.
+Illustration of a person eating noodles while watching a loading screen on an old-fashioned computer with a smiling face.

 If you are a beginner Python developer, besides syntax and basic operators usage rules, you also need to know how to run your code.
 This is the only thing that lets you understand if your script actually works or has any errors.
 Let’s have a more detailed look at how to run scripts in OS command line, integrated development environment or just OS interface.
 This might help you choose the best option and make your work more effective.